What About Us (Total song)

-"What About Us?" is a song by American R&B group Total, featuring Missy Elliott and Timbaland.
+"What About Us" is a song by American R&B group Total, featuring Missy "Misdemeanor" Elliott and Timbaland.
 Issued on August 12, 1997, by LaFace and Bad Boy as the lead single from the soundtrack Soul Food: Music from the Soul Food Motion Picture.
 The single reached number 16 on the Billboard Hot 100 and number 4 on Hot R&B/Hip-Hop Songs in the United States, and finished at number 74 on the magazine’s 1997 year-end Hot 100 list.
 It was certified Gold by the RIAA.

 Music video

 The official music video for the song was directed by Christopher Erskin.

 Background and release

-"What About Us?" was released as the lead single from Soul Food: Music from the Soul Food Motion Picture, a LaFace Records compilation issued on September 16, 1997.
+"What About Us" was released as the lead single from Soul Food: Music from the Soul Food Motion Picture, a LaFace Records compilation issued on September 16, 1997.
 The single itself arrived earlier on August 12, 1997, backed by multiple mixes and instrumentals.
 Credits on commercial releases and databases attribute writing to Melissa Elliott and Timothy Mosley and production to Timbaland, with additional guitar credited to Darryl Pearson on the single release.